 Q: What do you like most about your job?

-A: To listen back to the final production
+A: Listening back to the final production and meeting new people.

 Q: What's the biggest misconception about what you do?

-A: Maybe that I can't do pop because I do so much Jazz and Latin.
+A: Maybe that I can't do/play pop because I do so much Jazz and Latin.